How to Safely and Effectively Come Off the Keto Diet

 How to Come Off Keto the Right Way

-Sadly, shocking your system by downing a few slices of pizza is *not* the right way to come off of keto.
+Sadly, shocking your system by downing a few slices of pizza is *not* the right way to get off of keto.
 Instead, you'll need to do a little mental prep work.

 Get familiar with portion sizes.
 "As with any strict diet, transitioning back into your normal eating style can be difficult," says Keri Glassman, R.D., C.D.N., founder of Nutritious Life.
 "After restricting your carbs for so long, you're more likely to overdo them once you allow yourself to have them again."
 The first few times you eat carbs post-keto, look to see what one serving size is and stick to that.

 Start with unprocessed carbs.
-Rather than going straight for pasta, doughnuts, and cupcakes, go for plant-based carbs first.
+Rather than going straight for pasta, doughnuts, and cupcakes, go for plant-based carbs when you first break up with keto.
 "I would reintroduce whole grains, beans, legumes, fruits, non-starchy vegetables first versus processed foods and sugar-sweetened beverages," says Hughes.

 Go slow.
 "Try introducing carbs slowly and gradually," advises Pritzker.
 This will help you avoid any G.I. distress (think: constipation) that could come along with reintroducing carbs.
 "Start with adding carbs in at one meal per day.
 Try this for a few weeks and see how your body responds.
 If things are going well, add carbs into another meal or snack."
 Continue adding carbs one meal or snack at a time until you're comfortable eating them throughout the day.